-STUDENT DRESS: In cooperation with teachers, students, and parents/guardians, the principal or designee shall establish school rules governing student dress and grooming that are consistent with District policy and regulations.
+STUDENT DRESS: In cooperation with teachers, students, and Parent(s)/Guardian(s), the principal or designee shall establish school rules governing student dress and grooming that are consistent with District policy and regulations.
 These school dress codes shall be regularly reviewed.
 The following guidelines shall apply to all regular school activities:

-- 1. Shoes must be worn at all times. - 2.
-Clothing, jewelry, and personal items (backpacks, fanny packs, gym bags, water bottles, etc.) shall be free of writing, pictures or any other insignia which are crude, vulgar, profane, or sexually suggestive, which bear drug, alcohol or tobacco company advertising, promotions, and likenesses, or which advocate racial, ethnic or religious prejudice. - 3.
-Hats, caps, and other head coverings shall not be worn indoors. - 4.
-Clothes shall be sufficient to conceal undergarments at all times.
-See-through or fish-net fabrics, halter tops, off-the-shoulder or low-cut tops, bare midriffs, and skirts or shorts shorter than mid-thigh are prohibited. - 5.
-Gym shorts may not be worn in classes other than physical education. - 6.
-Hair shall be clean and neatly groomed.
+1. Shoes must be worn at all times.

+2. Clothing, jewelry, and personal items (backpacks, fanny packs, gym bags, water bottles, etc.) shall be free of writing, pictures, or any other insignia which are crude, vulgar, profane, or sexually suggestive, which bear drug, alcohol or tobacco company advertising, promotions, and likenesses, or which advocate racial, ethnic or religious prejudice.

+4. Clothes shall be sufficient to conceal undergarments at all times.
+See-through or fish-net fabrics, halter tops, off-the-shoulder or low-cut tops, bare midriffs, and skirts or shorts shorter than mid-thigh are prohibited.

-Coaches and teachers may impose more stringent dress requirements to accommodate the special needs of certain sports and/or classes.
+Teachers may impose more stringent dress requirements to accommodate the special needs of certain sports and/or classes.